New technology and evolving customer needs are shaping the UX careers of tomorrow

 UX Writers are a Thing now

 Also sometimes hidden behind the title ‘Copywriter,’ or ‘Content Strategist,’ they work with developers, designers, and product managers to bring a product to life through the words it uses.
-It’s a relatively new role, so people often come from all sorts of backgrounds including, marketing, journalism, copywriting, or editorial content strategy.
+It’s a relatively new role in UX careers, so people often come from all sorts of backgrounds including, marketing, journalism, copywriting, or editorial content strategy.

 UX Writers work with developers, designers, and product managers to bring a product to life through words